 The ring, blessed by the priest, is like a seal or a signature in modern times.
-The ring is the symbol of truth; the truth of Christ with the people.55
+The ring is the symbol of truth; the truth of Christ with the people.
+The ring is also the sign of the covenant and bond of charity, and peace that unites the spouses, as it was with the patriarchs and their wives.